ten-protocol/ten-whitepaper/governance.md

 Slashing is an implicit process carried out by the management contract based on predefined rules.
 Ultimately it is itself controlled by the code governance.

-## Procedures and separation of powers
+## Procedures and Separation of Powers

 [TODO]